Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 sens_pos = pycave.create_sensor_pos_array(n_sens,x_lims,y_lims,z_lims)
 ```

 Having created a `Field` object and the desired sensors positions a `ThermocoupleArray` can now be created.
 We also generate the standard uncertainty functions by specifying their parameters.
 The standard systematic error function is a randomly generated constant offset from a uniform distribution where the high and low bounds are specified.
-The standard random error function is a sampled from normal distribution at each sample time where the standard deviation is specified.
+The standard random error function is sampled from normal distribution at each sample time where the standard deviation is specified.
+For this case the maximum temperature is on the order of 100 degrees centrigrade so errors on the order of 10's of degrees will be visible on the sensor traces for demonstration purposes.

 ```python
 tc_array = pycave.ThermocoupleArray(sens_pos,t_field)